Janicejay/simple_shell/README.md

 ## Description

 `Shell` refers to a command-line interface (CLI) or program that provides a user the ability to interact with a computer's operating system and execute various commands.

 The `Simple Shell` project is designed to function like a typical shell, with some limitations compared to more complex shells.
 It supports common shell commands, both in interactive and non-interactive modes.

-***Built with: Implemented in C language, with adherence to POSIX standards.***
+***Implemented in C language, with adherence to POSIX standards.***

-## Concepts to Understand:
+## Concepts to Understand
 > To effectively contribute to or utilize this project, it's helpful to have knowledge of the following concepts:

 1. Basic shell scripting and commands